How To Handle The Insurance Offer After an Accident

 Research the cost of repairs

 After the car accident, you'll file a report with your insurer.
-A claims adjuster from the insurance company will estimate the cost of repairing your car and will make an offer to settle the claim.
+A claims adjuster from the insurance company will estimate the cost of repairing your car and make an offer to settle the claim.

 Negotiate in good faith

-Beware of the "betterment" argument
+Beware of the "betterment argument"

-One thing an adjuster can argue is called "betterment."
+One thing an adjuster can argue is called betterment.
 A mechanic will need to use fairly new parts to repair an old car, which can actually make the car more valuable than before the accident — or so the insurance company may argue.

 Working with a write-off

-If your vehicle has suffered extensive damage, it might be written off as a "total loss."
+If your vehicle has suffered extensive damage, it might be written off as a total loss.
 That can happen when the insurance company says the cost of repairs exceeds the actual cash value of the car.
 What constitutes a total loss varies between states.

 After agreeing to a settlement